Mapping quantum Hall edge states in graphene by scanning tunneling microscopy: Results

-Figure~\ref{Fig1}g shows $dI/dV_{\rm sample}$ at $E_{\rm F}$ ($V_{\rm sample}=0\,$V) across the interface while varying $V_{\rm gate}$.
-The strongest $V_{\rm gate}$ influence is observed on the left as expected, where many LL$n$ cross $E_{\rm F}$.
-However, the gate continues to influence LL$n$ features, at least, up to 60\,nm to the right of the graphite gate, albeit to a weaker extent.
+We next consider the evolution of $dI/dV_{\rm sample}$ at $E_{\rm F}$ ($V_{\rm sample}=0\,$V) across the interface for varying height of the potential step by tuning $V_{\mathrm{gate}}$ (Fig.~\ref{Fig1}g).
+The strongest $V_{\rm gate}$ influence is observed on the left side ($x_{\mathrm{tip}} < 0$) as expected, where many LL$n$ cross $E_{\rm F}$.
+However, the gate continues to influence LL$n$ features, at least, up to $x_{\mathrm{tip}} = 60\,$nm, to the right of the graphite gate, albeit to a weaker extent.
 Quadruplets of lines are partially observed, e.g. in the upper right, implying a strong influence of the charging of the TIQD at the corresponding voltages.
-More interestingly, the branching of the LL$n$ states across the interface is again observed for LL+2, LL+1, and LL-2.
+More interestingly, a pronounced branching of the LL$n$ states across the interface appears again for LL+2, LL+1, and LL-2 (labels "branching" in Fig.~\ref{Fig1}g).
+The branching is barely visible for LL-1 exhibiting only a shoulder at the left of the main intensity.
+This is due to the interference of charging lines.
+But the branching of LL-1 is clearly apparent in two-dimensional maps of this LL at $E_{\rm F}$, where a double line is meandering along the interface (Fig.~\ref{Fig4}c).